Eligarf/avoid-notice/README.md

 The 'Pathfinder on Foundry VTT Community and Volunteer Development Server' discord server leads to the excellent unlisted module [PF2e Perception](https://github.com/reonZ/pf2e-perception).
 It isn't required for the overall operation of this module, but additional capabilities become available:

 - If *PF2e Perception* cover flags are found on an avoider token, standard or greater cover bonuses will apply as appropriate against perception DCs.
 The are given higher priority than the system cover flag if both are on a token.
-- If _Compute Cover at Combat Start_ is selected, _PF2e Avoid Notice_ will ignore existing cover flags and use _PF2e Perception_ to calculate new ones for avoider tokens for each token they are testing against
 - Manually adding or removing the `hidden`, `undetected`, or `unnoticed` status condition on the token HUD will cause _PF2e Avoid Notice_ to clear out any existing _PF2e Perception_ flags on that token

 # Misfit features